You are currently viewing February 2025 – Paphos & London

 In 1980, an earthquake in the area caused massive landslides.
 The precarious mountainside location of the village meant that many of the village buildings were destroyed, forcing most of the inhabitants of old Theletra to abandon their homes.

-A water fountain, with a stone dated 1915, is at the village entrance.
-This would have been used to catch water from the mountain above, and would have been the only source of water for people living here at the time.
+This area would have been used to catch water from the mountain above.
+It would have been the only source of water for people living here at the time.

 Even in 1980, when the village was abandoned, due to the inaccessibility of the location, none of the buildings had running water or electricity installed.